AMSAT-NA/PacSatFSKBoard/README.md

 duplex with receive on 144-148MHz and transmit on 430-440MHz.

-Though it is designed for packet satellite, the design can be used for any sort of full duplex dual band AFSK radio operation with or without FM.
-The AX5043 supports a large number of AFSK protocols (if you can figure out how to program the AX5043).
+Though it is designed for packet satellite, the design can be used for any sort of full duplex dual band FSK radio operation with or without FM.
+The AX5043 supports a large number of FSK protocols (if you can figure out how to program the AX5043).

 With some filter redesign it could support a number of different